Senior Clinical Fellowship (SCF)

 The MRC/MND Association Lady Edith Wolfson Fellowships

 This award supports clinicians wishing to pursue research into the pathogenesis and treatment of motor neuron disease.
-Successful applications will be funded 50/50 by the MND Association and the MRC.
-If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie (firstname.lastname@example.org) or visit the MND Association website for further information.
+If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie, Director of Research Development (firstname.lastname@example.org) or visit the MND Association website for further information.

 All applications are considered in open competition; therefore a request for joint funding will have no effect on the outcome of your application.
 The submission procedure and deadline is the same as the standard competition.
 Any jointly funded fellowships will be offered at the same funding level as any other SCF and under standard MRC terms and conditions except where additional terms and conditions are specified by the joint funder.

-To apply for joint funding, applicants must include the joint funding form (DOCX, 39KB)as part of their cover letter.
+To apply for joint funding, applicants must include the joint funding form (DOCX, 62KB)as part of their cover letter.